jensmdriller/google-k8s-workshop/modules/02-containers.md

 ### Use external volume for mysql container

 By default, mysql container stores its data inside the container file system.
-However, there is a posibility to store this data in a particular folder on the host and mount this folder to the container as a volume.
-Follow the instructions from the `Where to Store Data` section from the [mysql image documentation](https://hub.docker.com/_/mysql/) in order to do that.
+However, there is a possibility to store this data in a particular folder on the host and mount this folder to the container as a volume.
+Follow the instructions from the `Where to Store Data` section from the [mysql image documentation](https://hub.docker.com/_/mysql/) in order to do th at.